MrDay2Day/Java-Spring-gRPC/README.md

 ##  ✅ Skills Demonstrated
 - ⚙️ Setting up a gRPC server with Spring Boot
 - 📄 Writing and compiling Protocol Buffers with Maven
-- 🧠 Understanding gRPC service design patterns (Unary RPC in this case)
+- 🧠 Understanding gRPC service design patterns (Unary RPC)
 - 🧩 Integrating Protobuf-generated code into business logic
 - 🧪 Using testing/debugging tools like grpcurl with reflection
 - 📦 Clean dependency management using Maven
+- 🔄 Implementing multiple gRPC services in a single server

 ## 📌 Future Enhancements
 - ✅ Add support for streaming RPCs